 Since 1989, public water systems have been required to comply with the Total Coliform Rule (TCR).
-A revised version of the rule, the Revised Total Coliform Rule (RTCR), took effect as of April 1, 2016.
-This 2021 Drinking Water Quality Report reflects changes in regulatory requirements imposed by the RTCR.
-The RTCR maintains the purpose of protecting public health by ensuring the integrity of drinking water distribution system and monitoring for the presence of microorganisms (i.e., total coliform and E.coli bacteria).
+A revised version of the rule, the Revised Total Coliform Rule (RTCR), took effect on April 1, 2016.
+This 2022 Drinking Water Quality Report reflects changes in regulatory requirements imposed by the RTCR.
+The RTCR maintains the purpose of protecting public health by ensuring the integrity of the drinking water distribution system and monitoring for the presence of microorganisms (i.e., total coliform and E.coli bacteria).
 The EPA anticipates greater public health protection under the RTCR, as it requires public water systems that are vulnerable to microbial contamination, to identify and fix problems.
 As a result, under the RTCR, there is no longer a monthly maximum contaminant level violation for multiple total coliform detections.
 Instead, the RTCR requires public water systems that exceed a specified frequency of total coliform occurrences to conduct an assessment to determine if any sanitary defects exist.
 If found, these must be corrected.

-The Town of Vienna had 4 detections of positive total coliform samples out of 381 total samples collected throughout 2020.
-Under the Revised Total Coliform Rule, one Level 1 Assessment was triggered in 2020.
+The Town of Vienna had 0 detections of positive total coliform samples out of 372 total samples collected throughout 2021.

-Components Highest Level Allowed (TT) 1 Highest Monthly Total Coliform Positive % Assessment Triggered 2 Major Source in Drinking Water Total Coliform Bacteria Monthly Total Coliform positive sample percentage = 1% 8% Yes Naturally present in the environment
+Components Highest Level Allowed (TT) 1 Highest Monthly Total Coliform Positive % Assessment Triggered 2 Major Source in Drinking Water Total Coliform Bacteria Monthly Total Coliform positive sample percentage = 0% 0% No Naturally present in the environment.

-Components Highest Level Allowed (EPA MCL) # of Positive E.coli samples this period Assessment Triggered 3 Major Source in Drinking Water Fecal Coliform or E.coli Bacteria Repeat sample is E.coli positive OR Routine sample is E.coli positive followed by repeat sample that is total coliform positive OR System fails to take all required repeat samples following E.coli positive routine sample OR System fails to analyze for E.coli when any repeat sample tested positive for total coliform Routine = 0 Repeat = 0 No Human and animal fecal waste
+Components Highest Level Allowed (EPA MCL) # of Positive E.coli samples this period Assessment Triggered 3 Major Source in Drinking Water Fecal Coliform or E.coli Bacteria Repeat sample is E.coli positive OR Routine sample is E.coli positive followed by repeat sample that is total coliform positive OR System fails to take all required repeat samples following E.coli positive routine sample OR System fails to analyze for E.coli when any repeat sample tested positive for total coliform Routine = 0 Repeat = 0 No Human and animal fecal waste.